 Social Security beneficiaries and student debt

-Social Security benefits should not be garnished, levied, or offset to collect federal student loan debt (see also Garnishment of Social Security Benefits).
+Social Security benefits should not be offset to collect federal student loan debt (see also Garnishment of Social Security Benefits).

 Benefits provided by the Department of Veterans Affairs and income tax refunds likewise should be protected from garnishment, levies, and offsets.